 Overall, USAA is a great choice if you are military personnel, as USAA provides great coverages at economical prices.

-Since car insurance can be a confusing subject, we want to go through some frequently asked questions about USAA.
+Since auto insurance can be a confusing subject, we want to go through some frequently asked questions about USAA.

 So keep reading to see what others are asking about USAA.

 You have to be active military personnel or an eligible family member.
-Family members who are eligible include spouses, widows, and un-remarried former spouses of USAA members.
+Eligible family members include spouses, widows, and un-remarried former spouses of USAA members.
 Children and stepchildren of military members are also eligible.

 Rental car coverage can be confusing.
 It's best to check directly with USAA to see if your current coverage extends to a rental car.